www.HealthyHearing.com |

 Normal earwax colorsEven the color of your cerumen can say a lot about you:

 Diabetes and earwaxInterestingly, the pH of earwax in people with diabetes tends to be less acidic, according to practice guidelines published by the American Association of Family Physicians.
 This makes it less protective against germs, meaning people with diabetes should take extra care with their ears because they are at higher risk of ear infections.
-The more you remove, the more your body will makeWhen you make a habit of removing earwax, that sends a signal to your body to make more, creating an excess which can interfere with hearing, put you at greater risk for developing ear infections and other complications.
-Earwax super-producersStress and fear can also accelerate earwax production.
+Earwax super-producersStress and fear can accelerate earwax production.
 Others who have a tendency to produce too much earwax include those:

 Related Help Pages: